-For more health and wellness information, check out this resource: https://kidshealth.org/ChildrensWi/en/parents
+For other health and wellness information, check out this resource: https://kidshealth.org/ChildrensWi/en/parents

-ALERT: Call your child's doctor, nurse, or clinic if you have any concerns or if your child has special health care needs not covered by this information.
+ALERT: Call your child's doctor, nurse or clinic if you or your child have any concerns or your child has special health care needs not covered by this information.

-This sheet was created to help you care for your child or family member.
+This document was created to help you care for your child or family member.
 It does not take the place of medical care.
 Talk with your healthcare provider for diagnosis, treatment and follow-up.

-#1191 May 2022 2 of 2
+#1191.01 May 2022 Page 2 of 2